KineticCafe/docker-image-update-checker/README.md

 To debug this action, set the `DEBUG` environment variable in the workflow file.
 For convenience, `DEBUG` can be set from `${{ secrets.ACTIONS_STEP_DEBUG }}`, which works even when re-running the action with the `Re-run job` button and `Enable debug logging`.
 To read more about debugging actions, see [Debugging actions][action-debugging].

 ## Contributing

+@KineticCafe/docker-image-update-checker
-@KineticCafe/docker-image-update-checker [welcomes contributions][].
-This project, like all Kinetic Commerce [open source projects][], is under the Kinetic Commerce Open Source [Code of Conduct][].
+[welcomes contributions][welcomes contributions].
+This project, like all Kinetic Commerce [open source projects][open source projects], is under the Kinetic Commerce Open Source [Code of Conduct][Code of Conduct].

 This project is licensed under the MIT license and requires certification via a Developer Certificate of Origin.
-See [Licence.md][] for more details.
+See [Licence.md][Licence.md] for more details.

 ## Releasing

 Releases are prepared with `@vercel/ncc` to produce a single file which must be committed to `dist/`.
 Run `pnpm package` or `pnpm all` to produce this file.

 [welcomes contributions]: https://github.com/KineticCafe/docker-image-update-checker/blob/main/Contributing.md
 [code of conduct]: https://github.com/KineticCafe/code-of-conduct